marcodallavecchia/biologistsadventure/_coding-adventures/ca003-merging-by-label-pandas.md

         <img src="{{ site.url }}{{ site.baseurl }}/coding-adventures-source/ca003/not_normalized.png" alt="figure-2">
 </figure>

-As you can see these fake cells oscillate randomly up and down around their index values.
+As you can see these fake cells oscillate randomly up and down around arbitrary values.
 But let's say that in order to compare their behaviour I want to normalize them to the first value (or any other) so that I would "squeeze" my data range around 1 instead of having it from 0 all the way to 6.
 To do so we just need to divide each value of each cell by the first intensity value.

 Now my eternal question is: how do I divide every value on the dataframe by the corresponding first time point value if I don't have it repeated in every row?
 With merge!
 Here's how: